ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ### Deinstance the Lightbulb & Switch Template

-To make changes to the template, we first need to **Deinstance** it.
+To make changes to the template, you first need to **Deinstance** it.

 Right click on the **Lightbulb & Switch** template in the **Hierarchy** and click **Deinstance This Object**.